vljlangen/research-compendium-template/README.md

 This repository is an example template for organizing research projects.
 It is structured to help researchers store, analyze, and document their work in a standardized way, ensuring reproducibility and ease of collaboration.

+Please note that the `data/` folder is not included in the `.gitignore` file by default.
+If you have sensitive data, make sure to add relevant patterns to the `.gitignore` to avoid accidentally committing sensitive information.

 ## Repository Structure

 - **analysis/**: Directory for storing analysis scripts.
 These scripts should be used to process and analyze the data.